abraunegg/onedrive/README.md

        --destination-directory Destination directory for renamed or move on OneDrive - no sync will be performed.
                  --debug-https Debug OneDrive HTTPS communication.
        --disable-notifications Do not use desktop notifications in monitor mode.
+              --display-config Display what options the client will use as currently configured - no sync will be performed.
 -d             --download-only Only download remote changes --disable-upload-validation Disable upload validation when uploading to OneDrive
               --enable-logging Enable client activity to a separate log file